Pauline Volkstein

-Pauline Volkstein (19 January 1849 – 6 May 1925) was a German composer of over 1,000 songs.
+Pauline Volkstein (19 January 1849 – 6 May 1925) was a German composer of more than 1,000 songs.

+Biography

-Volkstein was born in Quedlinburg.
+Volkstein was born in Quedlinburg, Germany.
 She had little formal music training, but came from a musical family.
 Her mother had studied counterpoint with Friedrich Schneider, and her uncle was cellist and composer Bernhard Cossmann.
-Volkstein lived in Paris, Dresden, Murano, and Naples before settling in Weimar with her sister in 1905.
+Volkstein lived in Paris, Dresden, Murano, and Naples, before settling in Weimar with her sister in 1905.
 Her first songs were published around that time.